dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 </div>

-We're **down to 32 seconds** now, a 18% performance improvement.
+Down to **32 seconds**, a 18% performance improvement.
 Not bad, but still slow...
 We need to rethink the way we store and resolve variables.

 #### Using a Vec instead of a Hashmap